Birds and Bats: Helpful or Harmful?

 Bats and birds have a complex relationship with us human beings.
 There are many ways that these animals benefit us.
 However, they have been implicated in the spread of several dangerous diseases and parasites.
-If you have colonies of pest birds or bats -- or large amounts of their droppings -- on your premises, you would be wise to have them removed by a professional.
 Here is the good news … and the bad.

 Bats -- The Good News

 Seventy percent of bats are insectivores, eating an incredible 600-2000 insects per hour.
 They are extremely beneficial to humans in terms of insect control -- especially mosquitos (which may carry West Nile fever) and rootworms (dangerous to agricultural crops).
 Not only do bats save farmers from spending billions of dollars on pesticides every year, they also limit the amount of toxic chemicals that are released into the air.

 Of the remaining 30 percent of the bat population, most are frugivores.
 This means that their foods are fruit, flower nectar, and pollen.
 In fact, these bats help humans in two other ways, by pollinating fruit-bearing plants and by spreading plant seeds.

 Contrary to popular misconception, only a handful of bat species actually consume blood, livestock blood in one case and bird blood in the rest.
 They do not kill their source of supply, either, but rather simply drink about an ounce at one "meal."

 Fellow cave dwellers, both animals and plants, are nourished by bat droppings, called guano.

 Bats -- The Bad News